jdereg/json-io/user-guide.md

 be modified before being written, and the entire graph can be re-written in one collective write.  _Any object model can be read, modified, and then re-written by a JVM that does not contain any of the classes in the JSON data._
 ---
-#### The optional values below are public methods on the `WriteOptionsBuilder.`
+#### The optional values below are public methods on the `WriteOptions.`

-To pass these to `JsonWriter.toJson(root, writeOptions)` set up a `WriteOptionsBuilder` like below.
-The `WriteOptionsBuilder` is used to create a `WriteOptions` instance, which contains all the settings.
-The `WriteOptions` instance is what is fed into `JsonWriter.toJson(root, writeOptions).`  Below, we show the `WriteOptionsBuilder` APIs that help construct the `WriteOptions` instance, and the second set of APIs show the `WriteOptions` methods to check the settings.
-These are stateless options that can be kept at 'application scope' and re-used.
+To pass these to `JsonWriter.toJson(root, writeOptions)` set up a `WriteOptions` like below.
+The `WriteOptions` contains all the "feature" sttings for json-io output JSON.
+Below, we show many of the `WriteOptions` APIs.
+See the Javadoc on WriteOptions for detailed information.
+The `WriteOptions` can be made stateless options by calling the .seal() method.
+Once sealed, the options cannot be modified.
+If you have multiple `WriteOptions` features, you can set up distinct instances for each main usage.
+A `WriteOptions` can be created from another `WriteOptions` instance.

-    WriteOptions writeOptions = new WriteOptionsBuilder().withPrettyPrint().writeLongsAsStrings().build();
+    WriteOptions writeOptions = new WriteOptions().prettyPrint(true).writeLongsAsStrings(true);
     JsonWriter.toJson(root, writeOptions);

 Set to String Class name, JsonWriter.JsonClassWriter to override the default